iwk549/react-svg-tournament-bracket/README.md

 Customizable tournament brackets for React

-## What's New in 1.2.0
+## What's New in 1.3.0

-- Dummy matches on lopsided landscape brackets will no longer take up space if the entire round on that side of the bracket is dummy matches.
-This will however cause the final to not display in the center of the bracket.
-- hidePKs props allows you to use the home/awayTeamPKs prop on the Match Object as a tiebreaker to bold the winning team but keep it hidden on the bracket display.
-- Added error checking to round lengths to ensure proper display.
-Can be disabled with disableStrictBracketSizing prop.
-- Added error checking to teamName property on match object
+- The matchHeight property now works as expected to expand the area each match takes up and the size of the text.
+Recommended values are between 75 - 1000
+- You can now highlight elements of an individual match using the highlight property of the Match Object and the highlightColor prop.

 ## Installation